kampersanda/sif-embedding/examples/tutorial/README.md

 ## Preparation

 sif-embedding, or the SIF algorithm, requires pre-trained word embeddings and unigram language models.
-You first need to prepare them.
+First, you need to prepare them.
+This repository provides useful tools for this purpose.

 ### Word embeddings